 const devtools = require('devtools-detect/index');

-Or you can simply copy his script located in the index.js file found on the repo above.
+Or you can simply copy his script located in index.js

 Next, we’re setting up and interval that would run the containing code every second.